FireScroll/FireScroll/README.md

 Simply increase the number of nodes with the same `REPLICA_GROUP` env var to scale up, or decrease to scale down.
 The cluster will automatically adjust and rebalance.

 Note: Scaling down with only a single replica group will result in temporary downtime for the partitions that were on the terminated node.
+Having multiple replicas avoids unavailablity.

 ### Scaling the number of replica groups

 Within the same region, you can also add replica groups to increase the number of replicas for partitions.
 By addition an addition replica group, you are adding a copy of all partitions for the namespace.

 This becomes a second method for scaling read performance in the cluster, as adding more replicas means more read throughput. `READ` and `LIST` operations will be routed randomly to a known replica of a partition, so scaling the replicas provides linear scaling of read throughput.

+It also increases the availability of the cluster as any replica of a partition can serve a read.

 ### Scaling resources for the nodes